PaulRosset/previs/README.md

 However, Previs is not supporting all the stuff that Travis is supporting yet, at the moment, he is supporting these:

 - Languages:
     - Normally, all the language are already supported except the only languages name that differ between the travis config and the name of the image registered on the docker registry, in that case we have to add the entry in the dictionary.
 As an example the nodejs language demonstrate it.
-In the travis configuration we have to provide the name `node_js` but in the docker registry the official nodejs image is registered as `nodejs`.
+In the travis configuration we have to provide the name `node_js` but in the docker registry the official nodejs image is registered as `node`.

 - Commands:
     - `language`